andrew/ultimate-awesome/README.md

 - [awesome-numerics](https://github.com/comp-physics/awesome-numerics) - Resources for learning about numerical methods.
 - [fucking-awesome-privacy](https://github.com/Correia-jpv/fucking-awesome-privacy) - Awesome Privacy - A curated list of services and alternatives that respect your privacy because PRIVACY MATTERS.
 With repository stars⭐ and forks🍴.
 - [awesome-llm-prompt-libraries](https://github.com/danielrosehill/awesome-llm-prompt-libraries) - An index of prompting libraries for GPTs, including ChatGPT.
 Some of these are on GitHub and others are hosted externally.
-- [awesome-strava](https://github.com/dariusz-wozniak/awesome-strava) - A curated list of awesome Strava tools & resources.
+- [awesome-genomic-skills](https://github.com/goekelab/awesome-genomic-skills) - A curated list of awesome genomics and bioinformatics agentic skills, MCPs and benchmarks for Claude Code, Copilot, Codex, Cursor, Gemini CLI, etc.
 - [awesome-rmarkdown](https://github.com/harryprince/awesome-rmarkdown) - An awesome rmarkdown related package collection.
 - [awesome-embedded-security](https://github.com/hexsecs/awesome-embedded-security) - Awesome list for embedded security tools and knowledge.
 - [evil-and-not-wholly-awesome-firefox](https://github.com/Hunter-Github/evil-and-not-wholly-awesome-firefox) - [deprecated since Mozilla turned evil] A list of resources for and about Mozilla Firefox.